The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Methods

 The key features of the \spikey{} chip are the high acceleration and configurability of the analog network implementation.
 Some network parameters, e.g., synaptic weights and leak conductances, are configurable for each unit, while other parameters are shared for several units (for details see \citep{Pfeil13_11}).
 The hardware system is optimized for spike in- and output and allows to record the membrane potential of one (arbitrarily chosen) neuron with a sampling frequency of \SI{96}{\mega\hertz} in hardware time.
-Networks on the \spikey{} chip are emulated much faster (approximately $10^4$-fold) than biological real-time, which is a direct consequence of the small capacitances and much higher conductances of VLSI technology compared to biological nervous systems.
+On the \spikey{} chip, capacitances are smaller and conductances are much higher than in biological nervous systems.
+In consequence, networks on the \spikey{} chip are emulated with a speed-up of approximately $10^4$ with respect to biological real-time.
 Due to this high acceleration of the neuromorphic chip, the data bandwidth of the connection between the neuromorphic system and the host computer is not sufficient to communicate with the chip in real time.
-Consequently, input and output spikes (for stimulation and from recordings, respectively) are buffered in a local memory next to the chip. \smalltodo[inline]{TP: rough transition} The high acceleration of the \spikey{} chip allows to operate most of the transistors outside of weak inversion, thereby reducing the effect of transistor variations and minimizing fixed-pattern noise.
+Consequently, input and output spikes (for stimulation and from recordings, respectively) are buffered in a local memory next to the chip.
+The high acceleration of the \spikey{} chip allows most of the transistors to operate outside of weak inversion, thereby reducing the effect of transistor variations and minimizing fixed-pattern noise.

+In contrast to such accelerated systems, most other configurable, analog neuromorphic substrates are designed for real-time emulations at very low power consumption \citep{Badoni06_4,Hafliger07_551,Vogelstein07_253,Indiveri09_119,Serrano09_1417,Brink13_71,Benjamin14_699} and implement fewer, but more complex, neurons \citep{Renaud10_905,Yu10_139}.